praveens3/Performance-analyser-C-plus-plus/README.md

 # C++ Performance analyzer

 ### Brief
-A simple c++ library to calculate performance of a c++ code at granular level
+A simple c++ utility library to calculate performance of a c++ code at granular level.

 ### Description
-IPerf will help developer to identify and segregate time consuming code area to optimize.
+IPerf will help developer to identify and segregate time consuming code area to optimize.\
+Before going into it, Let it be clear this is not a high level profiler which automatically detect the source code and generate the report during run time.

+##### So what this library will do for us?
-Yes its not a high level profiler to automatically detect the source code and generate the report during run time, but it will do calculation granular level with respect to the programmer's interest by a set of manual entries in your source code.
+It will do calculation at granular level with respect to the programmer's interest by a set of manual entries in your source code.

-###### Okay lets speak about the granularity, actually granularity here is in the aspect of calculating performance for the following events,
+##### Okay lets speak about the granularity, actually granularity here is in the aspect of calculating performance for the following events,
 	for a statement,
 	for a set of statements,
 	for a function,